I really wish I could just say in post titles.

 That is, instead of fixing an , fix an and consider how far sequence terms can be from the limit.
 Take the maximum

 This depends on , but if the convergence is uniform we can keep it down below some constant function.
-For pointwise convergence that isn’t uniform, no matter how big we pick the there will still be arbitrarily large differences.
+For pointwise convergence that isn’t uniform, no matter how big we pick the there will still be some differences that are “large” compared to others.

 In this way, uniform convergence is more like convergence of numbers than pointwise convergence of functions.
 Uniform convergence just isn’t as floppy as pointwise convergence can be.